slhenty/pokedex-of-sd/README.md

 # Pokedex
-A coding exercise completed by Steve Henty for Intuit 6/2019
+A coding exercise by Steve Henty for Intuit
+6/2019

+#### Current State
+Launches a Storybook of primitive components.
+Next steps would include:
+- wire up the redux connector for BagSelector
+- write localStorage side-effects for pokeBag redux slice
+- complete remaining components, per project plan in project-notes.md (see link below)

 ## Links and Info